wichmann-lab/psychopy-pixx/README.md

     ```
 3. Install and start the VPixx system service (proprietary software by VPixx Technologies).

     This is system dependend, please ask your sys admin.
-Some systems start the service automatically, butn our lab the user calls the custom command `set-psychopy-mode` after every login.
+Some systems start the service automatically, but in our lab the user calls `set-psychopy-mode` (a custom command) after every login.
 4. Install [pypixxlib](https://www.vpixx.com/manuals/python/html/gettingStartd.html) (proprietary software by VPixx Technologies; tested with version 3.11) in the environment. `pypixxlib.tar.gz` is bundled with the other VPixx software and should be available to every VPixx customer.

     `pip3 install -U  PATH_TO_FILE/VPixx\ Software\ Tools/Software\ Tools/pypixxlib/pypixxlib.tar.gz`